saisai/misc-1/cv/cv.rst

   * Design and management of the Anaconda project at Continuum Analytics
-  * Design and implementation of installers for the Enthought Python Distribution on Linux, Mac OS X, Windowx, and Solaris
+  * Design and implementation of installers for the Enthought Python Distribution on Linux, Mac OS X, Windows, and Solaris
   * Building and packaging EPD on all platfroms
   * Development of software for first principle electronic band-structure calculations